 Yes you can.
-There is no previous Japanese language requirement for enrollment in our study program.
-We are very happy to accept students with no knowledge of Japanese!
-There is also no upper age limit for our program and so if you are interested in learning Japanese.
-We have simple conversation courses, but we also have intensive studies for those wanting to learn Japanese for career enhancement.
-Our teachers are all skilled in the language and we also have Japanese native speakers studying English with which you can practice speaking your Japanese!
+We are very happy to accept students with no prior knowledge of Japanese!
+Our teachers are all skilled in the language and we usually have several Japanese native speakers studying English at ETHOS with whom you can practice speaking your Japanese!
 Contact us and we will help set up a program that is right for you!

 2. Do you give certificate after finishing the course?

 Yes, assuming that you successfully complete the requirements for the course, we will issue you a certificate.
-We can also provide a course description so that anyone who is interested will know exactly what was covered in the course and what that certificate represents.
+If you complete our TESDA course, you will also receive a TESDA certificate.
+We can also provide a course description so that people will know exactly what you studied.

 3. How many different Japanese courses can I take?

+We have several levels of Japanese.
 As long as you pay the course fee, there is no limit to the number of courses you can take.
-The only thing we suggest is that you take them in order of easiest to more difficult.

 4. What is the JLPT exam I read about in the course explanation page?

 JLPT stands for the Japanese Language Proficiency Test and it is administered by the Japanese government in Japan and in many foreign countries.
-It is a standardized test to measure and certify the Japanese language proficiency level of non-native speakers.
-The test administered twice yearly, in July and December outside Japan.
-Training for these exams is scheduled to start early enough so students have at least 50 hours of classroom training before the exam date.
+The test certifies the Japanese language proficiency level of non-native speakers.
+The test is given in July and again in December, therefore training for these exams needs to start early enough so that students have at least 50 hours of classroom training before the exam date.

 5. Why should I study the Japanese language?